 In Advanced Settings, you can also disable bulk import by clearing the Use Bulk Import check box.
-This setting affects only import packages with the INSERT operation and with BigQuery as a target.
+This setting affects only import packages with the INSERT, UPDATE, and DELETE operation and with BigQuery as a target.

 By default, such packages import data in the following way: Skyvia writes data into multiple temporary CSV files, upload them to Google Cloud Storage and then tells Google BigQuery to import data from these CSV files.
 These actions are performed simultaneously, providing the best performance.
 After the CSV files are imported, they are deleted.
 However, when data are imported this way, it’s not possible to obtain a per-record error log.

-If you disable bulk import, Skyvia will use INSERT statements for importing data.
+If you disable bulk import, Skyvia will use the corresponding DML statements for importing data.
 This allows you to obtain a per-record error log, but provides far less performance.
-Besides, you may quickly hit the BigQuery limit of 1,000 insert statements per day per table.
 Thus, disabling bulk import for BigQuery is not recommended and should only be considered if you need to import a small amount of data and need to have a per-record error log or you don’t want to use Google Cloud Storage for temporary files.